The (M)SDS can be found on the blasting abrasives products page, the Coal Slag page, and the Iron Silicate page.

 For fast access to Black Diamond Coal Slag (M)SDS, click here.

 For fast access to Black Diamond Iron Silicate Anaconda (M)SDS, click here.

-Black Diamond abrasive products are by far the toughest, most effective “one-time” use blasting media available.
+Black Diamond abrasive products are by far the toughest, most effective “one-time” use blasting abrasives media available.
 Not to mention, cost-effective.
 Compare the efficiency and power of our low-dusting products with any other abrasive media and Black Diamond wins every time.
 We also offer more grade sizes than anyone else in the industry, meaning you have more options to better achieve the target profile and finish.

-Of course!
+Black Diamond blasting abrasives can certainly be recycled.
 To do so, you need to blast in a clean environment with a screening process in place to reclaim the granules.
 Your screens must be consistent with the grade of the abrasive product you’re using.

 The nozzle size depends on which Black Diamond abrasive product you are blasting.
 Please click here to view our Nozzle Sizing Chart.

 It depends on the surface you wish to prepare and the blasting equipment you plan to use.
 We carry six different grades of abrasive products that range from our most coarse product, 1240, to our finest product, 4080.
 View a complete listing of our copper slag (aka iron silicate) grades as well as the recommended uses, mil profile, and preferred nozzle size for each product.
 To help you find the blasting abrasives that best suits your needs, take a look at our Product Comparison Guide.